 When the RDP client has launched again, the RDP client offers the user the possibility to select one of the connections that were previously initiated.
 The user can select the name of the remote RDP server from the list (name or IP address), and the user name used for login as shown below.

-This is pretty nice and saves user time in executing remote connections but not exactly safe from network security point of view since connection information about remote desktop sessions is stored individually in the profile of each user and can be viewed by any user who logs on.
+This is pretty nice and saves user time in executing remote connections but not exactly safe from the network security point of view since connection information about remote desktop sessions is stored individually in the profile of each user and can be viewed by any user who logs on.

-Below are the steps to clear the history of the Remote Desktop connection and credentials saved.
+Below are the steps to clear the history of the Remote Desktop connection and the credentials saved.
 Fire up the registry editor as shown in the following link.
 Navigate to the following keys

 - HKEY_CURRENT_USER - Software - Microsoft - Terminal Server Client